openfaas/docs/docs/architecture/autoscaling.md

 * Option 2 - OpenFaaS REST API

 If you want to use your own set of criteria for idling functions then you can make use of the OpenFaaS REST API to decide when to scale functions to zero.
+You can build and deploy your own custom controller for this task.